kenweechin/recipe-app/README.md

 ![Responsive Mockup](/documentation/wireframes/mockup.png)

 # MEALBOOK
-MEALBOOK is a practical Python and Data Centric Development Milestone Project.
+MEALBOOK is a practical Python and Data-Centric Development Milestone Project.

 This is a Full-Stack MongoDB-based Flask project.
-The main objective is to create a recipe database which allows users to perform the CRUD functionality (create, read, update, and delete).
-MEALBOOK offers features of all recipes accessibility to either registered or non registered user.
+The main objective is to create a recipe database that allows users to perform the CRUD functionality (create, read, update, and delete).
+MEALBOOK offers features of all recipes accessibility to either registered or non-registered users.
 They can browse recipes created by other creators and themselves.
-Registered users can create, edit, and delete their own recipes.
-MEALBOOK is aiming to create a food lover community where all the registered and non-registed inspire and get inspired by others.
+Registered users can create, edit, and delete their recipes.
+MEALBOOK is aiming to create a food lover community where all the registered and non-registered inspire and get inspired by others.

 The website consists of:
-* Home Page: Landing image with different varieties of foods as background, different meal types showing different meal varieties created on this website.
+* Home Page: Landing image with different varieties of foods as background, and an eye-catching button for attracting guests to click for browsing recipe collection.
 * All Recipes Page: Display all recipes that have been created by different users.
-All the recipes are display as a card structure which showing image(if user uploads their food's image), , meal type, recipe's name, and number of serving.
-Each page consists of a maximum of eight card recipes, and user can click on the second page to browse more recipes.
-Search recipe bar is shown on top of the page.
-The number of recipe created is shown on top of the page highlighted with a red underline.
+All the recipes are displayed as a card structure that shows the image(if the user uploads their food's image), meal type, recipe's name, and serving size.
+Each page consists of a maximum of eight card recipes, and users can click on the second page to browse more recipes.
+The search recipe bar is shown on top of the page.
+The number of a recipe created is shown on top of the page highlighted with a red underline.
-* Log In Page: User can log in to their own account.
+* Log In Page: Users can log in to their account.
-* Register Page: Non registered user can create an account.
+* Register Page: Non registered users can create an account.
 * Profile Page: Display all the recipes created by the user him/herself.
-The number of recipe created is shown on top of the page highlighted with a red underline.
+The number of a recipe created is shown on top of the page highlighted with a red underline.
-* Recipe Detail Page: This page is directed when user/non user click on the recipe card.
-It displays recipe name, recipe image, meal type, diet type, serving size, prep time, cooking time, author, dish description, ingredients, and methods of cooking.
+* Recipe Detail Page: This page is directed when the user/guest click on the recipe card.
+It displays recipe name, recipe image, meal-type, diet type, serving size, prep time, cooking time, author, dish description, ingredients, and methods of cooking.
 * New Recipe Page: All the essentials input for the user to add in the content related to the recipes attributes.
 Edit and Delete buttons are shown for further changes.

 Non-user page accessibility: